inivekin/abosa/abosa.typ

 where monument went tangential.
-How could I jam noise an combat approach so slow I'd nae notice, if this provides evidence that what was designs again what is?
+How could I jam noise an combat approach so slow I'd nae notice, when this is strong evidence that what was designs again what is?
 I haven't strength tae fight the flow, nae option but surrendering,